Last updated on September 19th, 2023

 Structure of Starch

-Starch in our foods is made of two components: amylose and amylopectin.
+Starch in our foods comprises two components: amylose and amylopectin.
 Amylose takes time to digest, and amylopectin gets quickly digested.
 Therefore, if food has more amylose, then it will be in the low glycemic foods category.

 The addition of nutrients like healthy fats and lean proteins delays the digestion process.
 Thus making foods low in glycemic index.